-Our One Pan Baked Italian Sausage with Veggies is an absolute must-have sheet pan meal!
+Our Baked Italian Sausage with Veggies is an absolute must-have sheet pan meal!
 This recipe is packed with flavor, incredibly simple to put together AND can be made in 28 minutes or less!

 Few, easy steps- once your veggies and sausages are prepped, just toss and bake!

 Flexibility- you have lots of options with this dish: serve baked Italian sausage with peppers and tomatoes on their own, on a roll smothered with mozzarella, or on top of pasta with grated parmesan!